Optimal auction duration: A price formation viewpoint: Optimal auction durations for some European stocks

 Using our approach, we provide in Table \ref{tab:results_a} and \ref{tab:results_b} the optimal auction durations for 77 stocks traded on Euronext.
 We give the results when assuming Poisson arrivals for the market takers and when considering they optimize their trading costs, leading to a Nash equilibrium (see Appendix \ref{appendix:numerical_nash} for numerical aspects in this case).\\

 The first column is the stock name.
 In the Poisson (resp.
 Nash) case, the second (resp. fourth) column is the optimal duration in seconds.
-The third (resp. fourth) one is the relative difference of quality of the price formation process between the optimal duration case and the CLOB situation: $(E(0)-E(h^*))/E(h^*)$.\\
+The third (resp. fourth) one is the relative difference of quality of the price formation process between the optimal duration case and the CLOB situation: $(E(0)-E(h^*))/E(h^*)$.
+In the optimal durations columns we provide estimated optimal durations together with $90\%$ confidence interval (with respect to the estimated value for the parameter $\nu$).\\

-The optimal duration range is essentially between $0$ and $10$ minutes.
+The optimal duration range is essentially between $0$ and $10$ minutes and our results are very robust to the parameter $\nu$.
 For all the assets such that the optimal auction duration for Poisson market takers is positive, the optimal duration in the Nash case is smaller.
 Some assets have the CLOB structure as optimal in the Poisson case.
 However, when considering the Nash case, CLOB become always suboptimal.
 We also remark that no straightforward structural explanation (sector, capitalization, ...) seems to explain the difference in optimal duration between assets.
 Finding microstructural foundations for these results is left for further work.\\

 As explained in Section \ref{sec:imbalance_process}, we constrain market takers trading intensities to the range $[\lambda_{-}, \lambda_{+}]$.
 From numerical experiments, by testing several ranges of controls $[\lambda_{-}, \lambda_{+}]$, we have observed that the optimal duration is quite robust to those parameters.
 Still we remark the following sensitivities: if we allow for a smaller $\lambda_{-}$ without modifying $\lambda_{+}$, the optimal auction duration becomes larger.
 This is because having a small $\lambda_{-}$ means that market takers can send less market orders when the situation is not in their favor.
 This implies that $\mathbb{E}[I_{\tau^{op} + h}^2]$ increases slowlier with $h$.
 This moves the minimum of $E$ to a higher level.
 For symmetric reasons, if we raise $\lambda_{+}$ without changing $\lambda_{-}$, the optimal auction duration becomes smaller.\\